-These are widely available in bolt-on form, which allow for upgrading older cars to disc brakes, or adding specially designed brake pads, stronger calipers, and longer, better vented discs.
+These are widely available in bolt-on form, which allows for upgrading older cars to disc brakes or adding specially designed brake pads, stronger calipers, and longer, better-vented discs.

 Turbochargers and Superchargers